 Recyclability is important in making packaging sustainable.
 However, how you dispose of a product is just one part of the picture.

 Take glass, for example.
 It can be easily recycled time and time again without significantly affecting the quality of the glass.
 However, producing glass is a resource-intensive activity.
-The final product weighs much more than many other types of packaging, which results in a higher carbon footprint for its transport.
-It turns out, when we look at the full life cycle, glass is a great option if it's re-used, for example as part of a refillable solution, or if it's guaranteed to end up being recycled.
-It performs quite badly though when it's a single-use item.
+The final product weighs much more than many other types of packaging, which results in a higher transport emissions.
+It turns out, when we look at the full life cycle, glass is a great option if it's re-used, for example as part of a refillable solution, or if it's guaranteed to be recycled.
+It performs quite badly though when it becomes a single-use item.

 To properly gauge how sustainable a type of packaging is, we need to look at its entire life cycle.
 This includes the resources needed to extract the raw materials, the energy used to manufacture it, and the transportation involved in getting it to warehouses.
 Finally, there is the way it's used and how it’s disposed of.